Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-Nikola Jokic and his Denver Nuggets teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+The Denver Nuggets, Nikola Jokic included, take the court versus the Miami Heat at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets available for Jokic, let's look at some stats and trends to assist you in making good picks.
+In this article we will dive into Jokic's prop bets, using stats to help you make good selections.

 Nikola Jokic Prop Bets vs. the Heat